Poland

 The structured invoices and National e-Invoice System are discussed in more detail in the Other taxes section.

-• Platform Economy - new rules may optionally be applied from July 1, 2028, with the obligation to implement them by January 1, 2030.
+- Platform Economy: New rules may optionally be applied from 1 July 2028, with the obligation to implement them by 1 January 2030.

-• Introduction of a Single VAT registration - from July 1, 2028.
+- Introduction of a single VAT registration: From 1 July 2028.

 Central Electronic System of Payment information

-As of 1 January 2024, the payment service providers are required to keep electronic records of payment data for cross-border payments and to exchange these records with a newly established central EU-database, i.e. Central Electronic System of Payment information (the so-called CESOP).
-The purpose of the new reporting obligation is to combat VAT fraud.
+As of 1 January 2024, payment service providers are required to keep electronic records of payment data for cross-border payments and to exchange these records with a newly established central EU-database, i.e. Central Electronic System of Payment information (the so-called CESOP).
+The purpose of the reporting obligation is to combat VAT fraud.

 Payment service providers must keep electronic records of cross-border payments for a period of three calendar years from the tax year the payment was made.